 - For repairs or renovation of any notified temple, Mosque, Gurudwara, Church, or another place

-What is Adjusted Gross Total Income under 80G?
+What is Adjusted Gross Total Income for 80G?

 ITR Form Applicable for Section 80G

-The taxpayer can claim deductions u/s 80G while filing ITR if all the above-mentioned conditions are full-filled.
-Individuals/HUFs can claim 80G in any of the ITR forms, i.e, ITR 1, ITR 2, ITR 3, and ITR 4 depending upon their income sources.
-The due date for filing ITR is 31st July of the next FY if the tax audit is not applicable.
+The taxpayer can claim a deduction under section 80G of income tax act while filing ITR if all the above-mentioned conditions are fulfilled.
+They can claim 80G in any of the ITR forms, i.e, ITR 1, ITR 2, ITR 3, and ITR 4 depending upon their income sources.

 Supporting Documents

-Apart from the usual documents such as PAN and Form 16, we need to file the Income Tax Returns, you will require the following documents:
+Apart from the usual documents such as PAN and Form 16, you will require the following documents:

 - Stamped Receipt: A stamped receipt for the donations made.
 Whenever a donation is made towards a fund or a trust, they must give a receipt.
-Keep it safe, and submit it while filing tax to get an exemption for the amount.
-The receipts should contain the stamp of the organization, name, date, and PAN
+Keep it safe to support the claim of the deduction.
+The receipts should contain the stamp of the organization, name, date, and PAN.

 FAQs